 I can only speak for myself, but I have always wanted to know about the afterlife and given it a lot of thought.
 Why am I here, where am I going, what is the purpose, all of that, as far back as I can remember.
 I set out on a search this morning (via my laptop) to find an episode of M*A*S*H I remember from childhood.
 I did not find it for streaming but the title is The Life You Save.
 I had remembered it as Hawkeye on a search for answers about death but it was actually Winchester.
-He came up with a dying military patient’s last words being “I smell bread”, and the viewers were given a glimpse of newly passed soldiers carrying on, helping direct each other in a continuation on the other side.
-Their afterlife began with familiar transitions and the help of others.
+In the episode, he comes up with a dying military patient’s last words being “I smell bread”.
+In my mind, this intermingled with an episode with newly passed soldiers carrying on, helping direct each other in a continuation on the other side (This one was called Follies of the Living, Concerns of the Dead).
+Their afterlife transition includes familiarity and the help of others, but all of these scenes are mysterious.
 There are similarities with the Raymond Moody and Elizabeth Kubler Ross books I poached off of my older sister during the M*A*S*H years.

 During the earliest days after Susanna died I had a dream that I was in a meeting to plan my own burial because I had died.
 Everyone could see and hear me as always and I was responsible for figuring out what kind of casket I needed.
 I jokingly related a story to the funeral director about my height (I am over six feet) and how, to the amusement of the nurses and myself, my feet dangled off of the table as I was pushed into the ER for an emergency C section when my son was born.
 I woke up confused because the line is so blurred now, life and death.
 I needed as I still do to place Susanna in my new reality.
 There has never been a time I have thought of her as disappeared or confined to my memory.
 She has vacated her body but is still around and living a life beyond as well.
 If you were to ask me how many “supernatural” experiences of her I have had I would say “Do you mean today?”